augustjune/context-applied/README.md

 Since **context-applied** introduces additional syntax to your program it is important not to break any existing code or change its meaning.
-For this reason there are cases when the plugin just gracefully skips parts of the program:
+For this reason there are cases when the plugin just gracefully skips parts of the program.
+It happens when:

 1. Name of type parameter is already taken.
     ```scala